richardhenyash/artofnht/README.md

 The home page features two large bright and colorful illustrations, a navigation menu, the NHT logo provided by the client and a link to https://www.comicartfans.com/.
 We decided to use two illustations as the artist's most colourful illustrations are in portrait orientation and this would allow 2 images to be tiled side by side on a desktop view, with one of the images being removed or the images being tiled vertically on smaller devices.

-The Gallery is presented as a section of the home page, to allow for simple linear navigation through the most important content on the site.
+The Gallery is presented as a seperate page.
 The gallery will feature the artist's favourite pictures divided into the categories "Illustrations" and "Caricatures".
-The images will be tiled in 2 rows corresponding to the "Illustrations" and "Caricatures" categories, with 3 columns on a desktop view, 2 columns on a tablet view and 1 column on a mobile view.
+The images will be tiled in 2 rows corresponding to the "Illustrations" and "Caricatures" categories, with 3 columns shown on a desktop view, 2 columns shown on a tablet view and 1 column shown on a mobile view.

 The Biography and Contact information is presented on the About NHT page.
-The about page will include a contact button which will open up a contact form which will have a Subscribe option.
+The about page will include a contact button which will open up a contact form which will have a Sign Up option.

 ### Design Choices